 Healthy kids don’t get sick.
 And it starts with the infant’s immune system being unnecessarily weakened by inappropriate antibiotics from oversolicitous parents and from doctors rightfully fearful of litigation and from drug companies hungry for a profit.
 Yes, yes, we know all about the dangers of spinal meningitis.
 But let’s look at the natural incidence of meningitis in the undrugged, unvaccinated population.
 Miniscule, compared with the prodigious amount of actual immune system detriment which continues to be wrought by the excessive and inappropriate use of antibiotics.

-What’s wrong with killing all my body’s bacteria a few times a year when it’s not particularly necessary?
+What’s wrong with killing most of my body’s bacteria a few times a year when it’s not particularly necessary?

 Probiotics, that’s what.
 Huh?
 Probiotics.
 Good bacteria.
 There are some 300 types of good bacteria at work in the colon which are necessary for many life functions, including complete digestion, absorption of vitamins and nutrients, and keeping the numbers of potentially pathological bacteria in check.
 Antibiotics kill all of them.
 It may take weeks or months for the body to rebuild its normal bacteria, which are called flora.
 This makes for incomplete digestion, also known as putrefaction, rancidity, or rotting of intestinal contents.
 Like John Wayne.
 Autopsy showed 44 pounds of undigested food in his intestines when he died!
 Think how heavy that would feel all those years.
 Guess nobody ever told The Duke about probiotics, because he sure didn’t have any.